Limited places for September 2025 – Find out More.

 We recommend a visit to our school and we can arrange a tour for you and your family during the initial call.
 During your visit, you will have the opportunity to tour the school grounds, see the classrooms, and if available, speak to the teachers.

-Families are also encouraged to find out as much as possible about Waldorf education beforehand and there are a few short films about Waldorf Education on our website.
-Plus these short films entitled Why Waldorf? and What is Waldorf Education?
+Families are also encouraged to find out as much as possible about Waldorf education beforehand.
+To support this there are a few short films about Waldorf Education on our landing page of this website as well as more details on the curriculum page.

 Admissions Policy

-If you decide to apply for a place for your child, you can complete and submit an application online.
+If you decide to apply for a place for your child, please contact admissions for an application form.

 To submit the application, you will need to provide:

-• A copy of your child’s last school reports
+A copy of your child’s latest/last school report

 Please note that we are unable to progress your application without these documents.